AmritheshA/AmritheshA/README.md

 - 👋 Hi, I’m @AmritheshA
-- 👀 I’m interested in Web Development,Python,AI
+- 👀 I’m interested in Hacking,Web Development,Python,AI
 - 🌱 I’m currently learning Hacking..
 - 💞️ I’m looking to collaborate on Hacking..
 - 📫 How to reach me:-